matthieucoisne/YelpExplorer-ReactNative/README.md

 ### Yelp API Key

-To retrieve data from Yelp's API, you need to obtain your own API key:
+If you want to run this project on an device or an emulator, you need to obtain your own API key from Yelp and provide it to the app.

 1. Request your API key: https://www.yelp.com/developers/documentation/v3/authentication<br/>
-   Note: You might need to join the developer beta to use GraphQL.
 2. Create a `config` folder located in this project's root folder.
 Then, create a `app_config.json` file in that `config` folder and add your API key like this:
    ```
    {